 At Consensus, loving the experience is part of our DNA – it’s where we come from.
-It is the single thread of why that brings us together each day in Boston’s South End and across our satellite offices in Miami, Brussels, Lviv, and Kolkata.
+It is the single thread that brings us together each day in Boston’s South End and across our satellite offices in Miami, Brussels, Lviv, and Kolkata.
 It is about delivering an experience that delights – from the start of an engagement, through rounds of creative and content and ultimately to the delivery of ideas for a client.
 There is no single deliverable event more exciting than that first reveal of a home page, app or campaign.
 It is the culmination of hours and hours of research, ideas, and wireframes.

 Loving the experience creates a measurable business advantage for our clients.
 A well-crafted experience — one based on customer motivators, emotional design, and relevant interactions — can make the difference between a loyal, repeat customer and one who clicks away.